Since Covid, campervanning in New Zealand has taken off in the domestic market as Kiwis explore their country like never before!

 Essential campervan tips for New Zealand

-In this post I’ll talk about tips for what to take, what to leave behind and things to know about driving on the left, parking your big beast, where you can stay and sleeping in your motor home.
+In this post I’ll talk about tips for what to take in your camper van, what to leave behind and things to know about driving on the left, parking your big beast, where you can stay, as well as sleeping in your motor home.

-The first time I hired a motorhome I was with my cousin Kate and we were planning a road trip from Auckland to Hawkes Bay, via Rotorua.
+The first time I hired a motorhome I was with my cousin Kate and we were planning a road trip from Auckland to Hawkes Bay, via Mt Maunganui and Rotorua.

 We picked up our 4-berth camper van from the depot in Auckland and after a quick once-over from the boss lady learning how everything worked, we loaded in our suitcases and hit the road.
 She’s big machine but she’s not actually hard to drive once you get your eye in.